Quantum annealing: D-Wave implementations

 There are many open questions regarding quantum speedup.
 The ETH reference in the previous section is just for one class of benchmark problems.
 Potentially there may be other classes of problems where quantum speedup might occur.
-Researchers at Google, LANL, USC, Texas A&M, and D-Wave are working hard to find such problem classes.
+Researchers at Google, LANL, USC, Texas A&M, and D-Wave are working to find such problem classes.

 In December 2015, Google announced that the D-Wave 2X outperforms both simulated annealing and Quantum Monte Carlo by up to a factor of 100,000,000 on a set of hard optimization problems.

 D-Wave's architecture differs from traditional quantum computers.
-It is not known to be polynomially equivalent to a universal quantum computer and, in particular, cannot execute Shor's algorithm because Shor's algorithm is not a hillclimbing process.
+It is not known to be polynomially equivalent to a universal quantum computer and, in particular, cannot execute Shor's algorithm because Shor's algorithm requires precise gate operations and quantum Fourier transforms which are currently unavailable in quantum annealing architectures.
 Shor's algorithm requires a universal quantum computer.
-During the Qubits 2021 conference held by D-Wave, it was announced that the company is hard at work developing their first universal quantum computers, capable of running Shor's algorithm in addition to other gate-model algorithms such as QAOA and VQE.
+During the Qubits 2021 conference held by D-Wave, it was announced that the company is developing their first universal quantum computers, capable of running Shor's algorithm in addition to other gate-model algorithms such as QAOA and VQE.

-"A cross-disciplinary introduction to quantum annealing-based algorithms" presents an introduction to combinatorial optimization (NP-hard) problems, the general structure of quantum annealing-based algorithms and two examples of this kind of algorithms for solving instances of the max-SAT and Minimum Multicut problems, together with an overview of the quantum annealing systems manufactured by D-Wave Systems.
+"A cross-disciplinary introduction to quantum annealing-based algorithms" presents an introduction to combinatorial optimization (NP-hard) problems, the general structure of quantum annealing-based algorithms and two examples of this kind of algorithms for solving instances of the max-SAT (maximum satisfiable problem) and Minimum Multicut problems, together with an overview of the quantum annealing systems manufactured by D-Wave Systems.
 Hybrid quantum-classic algorithms for large-scale discrete-continuous optimization problems were reported to illustrate the quantum advantage.